GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 are defined as rules with an action of `block`, `allow`, `allowAllRequests` or `upgradeScheme`.
 Any unsafe rules added within the limit of 5000 will also count towards this limit.

-Before Chrome 120, there was a limit of 5000 combined dynamic and session rules.
+Before Chrome 120, there was a 5000 combined dynamic and session rules limit.

 #### Rules that use regex {: #regex-rules }